 Having a clean refrigerator is important for the health of everyone in the home.
 Here is a quick, four-step guide to help you keep your refrigerator safe, clean, and healthy.

 The fridge is one of the most-frequented spots in the house, but it is also one of the most neglected!
 Spills and residue can build up on the shelves and inside the drawers, and perishable food can be pushed in the back, forgotten about, and really start to stink!

 It is best to wipe it down and purge expired items every 7-10 days, while a deep cleaning should be done every 1-3 months.

 How to Clean Your Refrigerator

-Does your fridge suffer from a serious case of bad breath?
-You can reduce bad odors by adding a touch of vanilla to your cleaning routine.
-All you have to do is dab a tiny bit of vanilla extract on a sponge and wipe down the surfaces inside your fridge.
+- Dab a tiny bit of vanilla extract on a sponge and wipe down the surfaces inside your fridge.
 You’ll be greeted with a whiff of sweet vanilla every time you open your refrigerator door.
-Repeat the process once a week, in order to maintain the potency of the scent.
+Repeat the process once a week.